 Can You Find an Underground Water Leak Yourself?

-When to Call a Professional for Leak Detection
+When to Call a Professional for Underground Water Leak Detection

-- Sounds of running water when pipes aren’t in use
+- Sounds of running water behind walls or under floors when pipes aren’t in use.

 Underground Water Leak FAQ